-For a modern Windows based VNA, just download the file Kirkby Microwave 85033 SMA.calkit and read that into the VNA.
+For a modern Windows based VNA, the coefficients are saved into a file with the extension .calkit, an example of which is Kirkby_Microwave_85033_SMA.calkit.
+That can be created from the VNA using the coefficients supplied by Kirkby Microwave, or if you wish, just ask us to create the file, as Rohde & Schwarz supplied us an emulator, so we could create files for the modern VNAs.
 The process is described below.
 In this example, it is assumed that the calibration kit devices are on a USB stick as drive E:\ in a subdirectory Rohde-and-Schwarz.

 Press the "PRESET" key to get the Rohde & Schwarz into a known state.